Therapeutic Supplements For Improving Surgery Outcomes

 Many surgeries however, are planned procedures, leaving ample time to prepare.

-management of lower extremity wounds.
-Int J Low Extrem Wounds.
-2005 Mar;4(1):12–22.))
-A malnourished body will be at a greater risk for complications and have a prolonged recovery and healing time.
+It is amazing that 50 percent of people admitted to hospital for surgery are malnourished.
+1 A malnourished body will be at a greater risk for complications, and have a prolonged recovery and healing time.

 The following recommendation may be applied both pre and post-surgery.